How to Legally Avoid HOA Fees In Texas

 What Happens if You Don’t Pay HOA Fees?

 Skipping payments on your HOA fees can lead to serious problems.
-If you fall behind on these dues, you could face penalties and legal actions.
+You could face penalties and legal actions if you fall behind on these dues.
 In Texas, not paying what you owe might even lead to foreclosure.
-It’s essential to be aware of these outcomes to take action in time.
+It’s essential to be aware of these outcomes so that you can take action in time.

 How Do Late Fees and Penalties Accumulate?